 Seeming defeated, she left.
-I thought she’d caved way to my firm response and felt a bit proud of myself for that.
+I thought she’d caved way to my firm response and my ego was mildly inflated as a result.
 Little did we realize until a full minute later, amidst the sign-pointing, pleas, and aggression, Ted’s iPhone had just been stolen off the table from beneath our noses.
 A moment prior it was on the table while she distracted us.
 Now it was long gone.

 We ran through Madrid’s tangled streets, trying to find our stolen phone and its thief, but to no avail.
 Upon returning to the McDonald’s minutes later, our untouched coffees had been thrown out.
 Ugh.
 We went to the police station and filed a report where several other tourists sat waiting to lodge theirs, all with similar experiences.
 Amidst the boiling anger and replaying the moment over and over in our minds, wishing we could go back in time, we learnt a few things…

 - Always be aware of people’s behaviour, including unusual kindness and persistence.
 When a stranger interacts with you, be aware of your possessions and ensure they’re physically in your reach.
 I often keep a finger looped around my camera and purse straps, especially if walking or if someone is talking to me.
-Don’t be afraid to talk to strangers people, just be alert!
+You needn’t be afraid of strangers, but do be alert!

 - Within reason, do not let your guard down.
 Theft can happen anywhere – including in your home country or developing places.
 You needn’t be paranoid, but do be smart and keep track of your belongings are at all times.
 Captivating events like pleas for donations, sudden fights, spills on your shirt by strangers, or other distraction techniques are common theft schemes.
 Rick Steves has some good tips on regular scams here.